Kusumoto Ine: Later career and death

 Kendō and Shūzō won prestigious appointments in the capital, and in 1873, through her connections with Fukuzawa Yukichi and other Western scholars, she attended the birth of the child of Emperor Meiji's concubine Hamuro Mitsuko; the child was stillborn and Mitsuko died four days later.
 Ine received the considerable sum of 100 yen for her effort.
 Shūzō and Takako moved to Osaka in 1876, where Shūzō worked for the Osaka Hospital.
 In 1877 he became sick and died there.
 Takako became pregnant from an acquaintance and gave birth to a boy in 1879, whom Ine adopted as her heir and named Shūzō.
 Takako married the doctor Yamawaki Taisuke, with whom she had a further three children before his death in 1886.

 Ine returned to Nagasaki, where she earned her midwife's license in 1884.
 She returned to Tokyo in 1889 and may have retired by 1895, at which time the family moved into a Western-style house Heinrich had had built in Azabu.
 She died there on 27 August 1903 after eating freshwater eel and watermelon, which are said to have given her food poisoning.
 She enjoyed the social support of the Western-style medical and scholarly communities, the high regard of her students and fellow practitioners, and the financial support of her father.

-Ine was said to have had fair skin, somewhat curly brown hair, and blue eyes.
+Ine was said to have had fair skin, slightly curly brown hair, and blue eyes.
 She never married.
 In later life she preferred not to reveal her mixed ancestry.